The Best Bars in San Francisco To Watch the 49ers Take Home the Trophy

-This gay sports bar is one of the best sports bars and makes you wish SF had more than just one gay sports bar.
-There are 26 flat screen TVs, benches made from gym bleachers, and top-notch food.
-Get the buffalo wings and the burger and then order an It’s-It for dessert.
+This gay sports bar features 26 flat screen TVs, benches made from gym bleachers, and pretty decent bar food.
+Order the buffalo wings and save room for an It’s-It for dessert.

 Find 11 TVs and two projectors at this Irish pub.
 Warning: it can get a little loud, so those with a sensitivity to noise may want to take the party elsewhere.